 Trial Providers can seek Reimbursement through the Employment Fund for costs associated with Participant checks for Activities.
-Costs associated with checks for Supervisors cannot be claimed through the Employment Fund.
-See the Using the Employment Fund General Account Guideline for further information on what can be claimed through the Employment Fund.
+Costs associated with checks for

+Supervisors cannot be claimed through the Employment Fund.
+See the New Employment Services Trial (NEST) Using the Employment Fund General Account Guideline.